 Using the sources described above, one measures the output

 of one of the lasers on a transfer standard meter or

 detector and record the value.
 The instrument under test

 standard detector and a single point calibration is done.

-For all power meters, especially those with autoranging, one
+For all power meters, especially those with autoranging,

-calibration discontinuities.
+ranges to prevent calibration discontinuities.
 Calibration

 is therefore checked at several points near the top and